ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 - Introduction of myself
   - Sr. Systems Engineer at Plex
   - Multiple other Devops and System Admin roles across a variety of company sizes as well as public institutions
-  - Passion for DevOps Pratices
+  - Passion for DevOps Practices

 <!--s-->

 ## Goal

-Make operations more efficent by leveraging development tools and techniques.
+Make operations more efficient by leveraging development tools and techniques.

 Note:

 - Notice not calling this "DevOps".
-A far larger topic that generally involves having a far deeper connection between operatiosn and production.
+Far larger topic
-  - Focus on existing operational teams, and practices to make them more efficent (Agile)
+  - Focus on existing operational teams, and practices to make them more efficient (Agile)
 - Survey
   - How would you describe your team or position:
     - Ops Focused (Sysadmin, etc.)